ratepay/shopware5-module/README.md

 If you get an `AbstractResponse`, just call `isSuccessful()` to verify if the request was successful.

 If you get a boolean with the value `true` the operation has been registered to in the database, but has not been sent to the gateway.
-This will happen, if the order is a installment and there a open (not delivered/canceled) items in the order.
+This will happen, if the order is an installment and there an open (not delivered/canceled) items in the order.